 - No stock, No Problem.
-For the version pictured here, I didn't have any homemade stock on hand and used a chunk of kombu when marinading the noodles + a couple of prawn heads in the initial prawn-searing step.
+When I don't have any homemade stock on hand, I just toss in a chunk of kombu when marinading the noodles + a couple of prawn heads in the initial prawn-searing step.
 Just squeeze all that tasty roe out and it'll boost the flavour of your dish.

 Serves 3 to 4 pax